 Scalability

 RDMSs are historically intended to be run on a single machine.
-This means that if the requirements of the machine are insufficient, due to data size or an increase in the frequency of access, you will have to improve the hardware in the machine, also known as vertical scaling.
+This means that if the machine's requirements are insufficient due to data size or an increase in the frequency of access, you will have to improve the hardware, also known as vertical scaling.

-This can be incredibly expensive and has a ceiling, as eventually the costs outweigh the benefits.
+This can be incredibly expensive and has a ceiling, as eventually, the costs outweigh the benefits.
 Plus, there will potentially come a stage where you simply cannot get hardware capable of hosting the database.
-The only solution would be to buy a machine that supports better hardware, but none of that is cheap.
+The only solution would be to buy a machine that supports better hardware, which can be very costly.

 Flexibility

 In relational databases, the schema is rigid.
 You define the columns and data types for those columns, including any restraints such as format or length.
-Common examples of constraints would include phone number length or minimum/maximum length for a name column.
+Common examples of constraints would include the length of a phone number or the minimum/maximum length for a name column.

 Although this means you can interpret the data more easily and identify the relationships between tables, it means that making changes to the structure of the data is very complex.
 You have to decide at the start what the data will look like, which isn’t always possible.
 If you want to make changes later, you have to change all the data, which involves the database being offline temporarily.